iszczesniak/cpp/categories/index.md

 > The terms "lvalue" and "rvalue" are deep in C++'s genes.

-Bjarne Stroustrup also wrote "The Design and Evolution of C++" something that I think also relates to categories:
+Bjarne Stroustrup also wrote in "The Design and Evolution of C++" something that I think relates to categories:

 > Within C++, there is a much smaller and cleaner language struggling
 > to get out.

-What these two quotes illustrate is the evolution of the C++ language so that it meets the user needs better, which explains why the categories evolve too.
+What these two quotes illustrate is the C++ language evolution so that it meets the user needs better, which explains why the categories evolve too.

 What used to be true about categories in C++98 is still relevant today, but has been refined and enhanced.
 C++ is backward compatible,